Idols South Africa: Season 17

-The seventeenth season of Idols started on the 11th of July 2021 and concluded on the 21st of November 2021.
+The seventeenth season of Idols started on 11 July 2021 and concluded on 21 November 2021.
 The winner was 31-year-old singer Berenike "Berry" Trytsman, while the runner-up was Karabo Mathe.
 It was the first time in South African Idols history that the top three contestants were all female.

 Judge Somizi Mhlongo only appeared in the pre-recorded episodes to deal with personal issues.
 He was replaced by a guest judge for all the live episodes.
 This was the last season for resident judges Unathi Nkayi and Randall Abrahams.

 Season 18

 The eighteenth season of Idols premiered on 17 July 2022 and ended on 13 November 2022 on Mzansi Magic.
 The season was won by Thapelo Molomo, while Nozi Sibiya was the runner-up.

 The Top 16 round was replaced with a Top 12 one.
 It was the first season without Randall Abrahams as a judge since the inception of the Idols South Africa franchise.
 The seventeenth season was also the last for Unathi Nkayi as judge after it was announced at the end of that season that the two would not be returning.
 Two new judges replaced them, Thembi Seete and JR.